SergiiGlad/docker/ContainerInfo.md

+## Containers

+One of the most common misconceptions about containers is that they act as light virtual machine (VMs).
+But containers are much more loghtweight than virtual machines: more flexible, scalable and easier to use.

 The term "containers" is heavily overused.
 Also, depending on the context, it can mean different things to different people.

 __Traditional Linux containers are really just ordinary processes on a Linux system.__